coreinfrastructure/best-practices-badge/doc/security.md

   Once the fix is ready, it will be quickly moved through all tiers.

-Once the fix is in the final production system, credit will be publicly given to the vulneraibility reporter (unless the reporter requested otherwise).
+Once the fix is in the final production system, credit will be publicly given to the vulnerability reporter (unless the reporter requested otherwise).

 ## Your help is welcome!